 About a week ago we got an interesting Zencart case.
 Being that we don’t often write about Zencart we figured it’d be good time to share the case and details on what we found.

-1. Initiate our cleanup processes – nothing was detected
+- Initiate our cleanup processes – nothing was detected.

-2. Initiate databases cleanup processes – nothing was detected
+- Initiate databases cleanup processes – nothing was detected.

-3. Manual inspections of key files and locations – nothing was detected
+- Manual inspections of key files and locations – nothing was detected.

-At this point, we have to start thinking outside of the box and start thinking like the end-user, attacker and administrator:
+At this point, we have to start thinking outside of the box; think like the end-user, attacker or administrator:

-4. Leverage search engines to get more information on the target site – prove unfruitful, show redirections to it but nothing else – no solution or insight
+- Leverage search engines to get more information on the target site – this proved unfruitful, save a few redirections to it, but nothing else – no solution or insight.

-5. Dive a little deeper and start analyzing the requests and packets – finally a ray of light
+- Dive a little deeper and start analyzing the requests and packets – finally a ray of light!

 Set-Cookie: USERID=shine-check; path=/

-A little research rendered some useful information on this: USERID=shine-check.
-We started to notice that there were various forums talking to this specific issue, and the one common denominator in the equation was Zencart.
+A little research rendered some useful information on this USERID=shine-check.
+We started to notice that there were various forums talking about this specific issue.
+The one common denominator in the equation was Zencart.
 While this doesn’t address the issue, it definitely gets us intrigued and as a researcher it starts to paint a better picture.

-Digging a little deeper and leveraging the insights brought about in the various posts we were able to decipher the following:
+Digging a little deeper and leveraging the insights from the various posts we were able to decipher the following:

 Yes, it’s a Zencart infection and has been around for a while, shame on us.
 It turns out that it doesn’t leverage the database or .htaccess files, instead can be inserted across in any one PHP file.
-The two very important indicators, signatures, for this infection can be found in the shine-check and twotime cookies in the HTTP header information.
+The two important indicators (signatures) for this infection can be found in the shine-check and twotime cookies in the HTTP header information.

 Apparently, something has changed in the malware since summer of 2012.
 But what?

-Like magic, my new variables spit out warnings it couldn’t write the output because the headers were already sent, and in those warnings we were products with the prize!!!
-Two files were disclosed, one benign and the other contained the gold!!!
+Like magic, my new variables spit out warnings filled with clues.
+The function couldn’t write the output because the headers were already sent, and in those warnings was the prize!
+Two files were disclosed in the warning message, one benign and the other contained the infection.
+Bingo.

 The payload was here: